Aias/background-remover/README.md

 (Attempts to) use Google's Gemini AI to detect objects in images, extract them, and remove their backgrounds automatically.
 Works okay, but not entirely reliable.

-**Prior Art**: Simon Willison, [Building a tool showing how Gemini Pro can return bounding boxes for objects in images](https://simonwillison.net/2024/Aug/26/gemini-bounding-box-visualization/).

 ## Overview

 This project combines the object detection capabilities of Google's Gemini AI with the background removal functionality of the `rembg` library to create an image processing pipeline.
 The tool: